OpenDSA/OpenDSA/RST/en/Glossary.rst

       as stored in the memory pool.
       The client can later recover the message by passing the handle back to the memory manager.

+   message passing
+      A common approach to implementing the :term:`ADT` for a :term:`memory manager` or :term:`buffer pool`, where the contents of a :term:`message` to be stored is explicitly passed between the client and the memory manager.
+      This is in contrast to a :term:`buffer passing` approach.

    metaphor
       Humans deal with complexity by assigning a label to an assembly of